rosieett/rainbowcookieproject/README.md

 In progress project

-Designs are in figma
-Porject is built using handlebars
+Designs are in figma and the project is built using handlebars